 Burnley’s team would be weaker without him, although they recovered from the sale of Ings in 2015 to earn immediate promotion back to the Premier League as Gray filled the goal-scoring void.
 Then, after he made the move to Watford, Chris Wood and Ashley Barnes stepped up.

-Will Dwight McNeil still be at Burnley next season?
+Will Dwight McNeil still be at Burnley when the transfer window closes?

 Losing McNeil would be a blow but, as shown by the likes of Gray in the past, Burnley are capable of finding effective replacements, so it should not be catastrophic if the 20-year-old is sold at a lucrative fee once the money is wisely invested elsewhere.

 Burnley fans, how hard would it be to replace McNeil if he is sold?
 Comment below with your views!